 Instructor: Mr. Matthew Knickerbocker

-ART 1 Fee: $30 covers ART 1 supplies that are used in the classroom on a regular basis.
+DRAW II Fee: $50 covers DRAW II supplies that are used in the classroom on a regular basis.

-Fees are used to help cover the cost of drawing pencils, drawing paper, colored pencils, watercolor, tempera & acrylic paints, erasers, hand held sharpeners, scissors, rulers, paint brushes, glue, oil & chalk pastels, yarn, markers, sharpies, & ceramic tools (dowel rods, toothbrushes, etc.)
+Fees are used to help cover the cost of drawing pencils, drawing paper, colored pencils, watercolor, tempera & acrylic paints, erasers, hand held sharpeners, scissors, rulers, paint brushes, glue, oil & chalk pastels, yarn, markers, & sharpies.

 If you have any questions or concerns regarding the course fee, please contact me as soon as possible.